salesforcecli/plugin-deploy-retrieve/messages/delete.source.md

 Validates the deleted metadata and runs all Apex tests, but prevents the deletion from being saved to the org.

-If you change a field type from Master-Detail to Lookup or vice versa, that change isn’t supported when using the --chec-konly parameter to test a deletion (validation).
+If you change a field type from Master-Detail to Lookup or vice versa, that change isn’t supported when using the --check-only parameter to test a deletion (validation).
 This kind of change isn’t supported for test deletions to avoid the risk of data loss or corruption.
 If a change that isn’t supported for test deletions is included in a deletion package, the test deletion fails and issues an error.

 If your deletion package changes a field type from Master-Detail to Lookup or vice versa, you can still validate the changes prior to deploying to Production by performing a full deletion to another test Sandbox.
 A full deletion includes a validation of the changes as part of the deletion process.